WelliSolutions/IniFileFormatReverseEngineering/documentation/WritePrivateProfileString.md

 * The section name cannot be letters only.
 It can also contain numbers and many special characters.
 Allowed characters: at least `1234567890!$%&/()=?*+#-_<>.,:;@~|\` , double quotes, single quotes, space, tab and vertical tab.
 * While the section name can be passed with leading or trailing spaces, these spaces will not be written to the file.
 * Special characters that are not accepted will result in Unicode replacement marks.
 Affected characters: at least `§€°´²³`
+* Semicolons will be part of the key.
+They will be written inside the square brackets.
+Semicolons do not turn the section into a comment.

 <a name="lpKeyName"></a>